Relaxation Protocol MP3 Files

 Download Relaxation Protocol Audio Files for FREE !

-On request in 2014, I recorded updated audio files of the newest version of the Relaxation Protocol.
+On request in 2014, I recorded updated audio files of the newest version of the Relaxation Protocol (if you want to see the whole thing in print).

 Depending upon your Internet access speed, you may want to download all 15 audio files at once as a ZIPPED folder, or download each one individually.
 It's your choice.